 A statement is necessary because it helps to keep a record of a client's case.
-The statement is recorded on a case sheet which is a standard question sheet and this is kept in the client's file.
-You will do all of your work on the case using the information you wrote down in the first statement and it is therefore very important for you to write down accurate and complete information.
-(See next page Example of a simple case sheet)
+The statement is recorded on a case sheet, which is a standard question shee,t and this is kept in the client's file.
+You will do all of your work on the case using the information you wrote down in the first statement, and it is therefore very important for you to write down accurate and complete information.
+See below for an example of a simple case sheet and an example of a statement.